ChernegaSergiy/j3-server-setup/README.md

+> [!NOTE]
+> This repository contains modified versions of open-source software.
+The modifications are made to enhance compatibility with older Android devices.
+All original licenses and attributions are preserved.

 # j3-server-setup

 A specialized setup for running server applications on Android devices using a modified TermOnePlus environment.
 This repository is particularly useful for older Android devices (Android 5-6) that only support termux-21.